jlc06/FinalDataProject/README.md

 Dashboard and visualizations will be presented using Tableau Presentation notes: We used a wide range of tools for each part of our process.
 For the web scraping, cleaning, and data manipulation we using Python and Pandas in Jupyter Notebooks.
 Presentation notes 2:  To create our database, we took the CSV files created using Python/Pandas and imputed them into SQL created tables in pgAdmin.
 We connected to AWS to create our database and used SQLAlchemy to directly inject our database into our model using SQL query language.
+Presentation notes 3: We used R Studio for some occasional exploratory analysis and to create our initial visualizations.